noelwelsh/noelwelsh.com/posts/2019-01-10-doom-emacs.md

 - `SPC .` to find a file.
 Using `SPC SPC` is faster, so try to use `SPC .` only when you want to switch to something outside the current project.

-- `SPC b b` to switch to a buffer outside the current project.
+- `SPC b B` to switch to a buffer outside the current project.

 ## Finding Text

 If you know there is text somewhere, but you don't know where, there are two basic ways to find it:

-- `SPC /p` to search all files in the current project.
-(Press `SPC /` and wait for a popup for other options.)
+- `SPC sp` to search all files in the current project.
+(Press `SPC s` and wait for a popup for other options.)
 When you have a buffer of matches you can jump to the one your want by pressing return or press `C-c C-e` to edit *all* the files at once.
 You can then do whatever edits you want and press `C-c C-c` to commit, or `C-c C-k` to abandon your changes.
 This is super useful for both simple and complex edits across multiple files.

 - `/` to search within the current buffer.
 Use `n` and `N` to go to next and previous matches. (`?` to search backwards.)